awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

 + [Troubleshooting Sysprep](#sysprep-troubleshoot)

 ## Before You Begin<a name="sysprep-begin"></a>
++ Before performing Sysprep, we recommend that you remove all local user accounts and all account profiles other than a single administrator account under which Sysprep will be executed\.
+If you perform Sysprep with additional accounts and profiles, unexpected behavior could result, including loss of profile data or failure to complete Sysprep\.
 + Learn more about [Sysprep](https://technet.microsoft.com/en-us/library/cc721940.aspx) on Microsoft TechNet\.
 + Learn which [server roles are supported for Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-support-for-server-roles)\.
 + The procedures on this page apply to E2Config\.
 With Windows Server 2016 and later, see [Using Sysprep with EC2Launch](ec2launch.md#ec2launch-sysprep)\.